 Just out from the coast of the Dubrovnik region there is a series of

 islands, beginning to the west with Korcula, Lastovo and Mljet and

 continuing with the Elaphite islands, of which the largest are Sipan,

 The island of Korcula is the sixth-largest island on the Adriatic Sea.
 Its beautiful beaches and inlets, olive groves and vineyards and ancient island villages draw a great many visitors to this island.

-The island of Lastovo is one of the smaller populated islands on the Adriatic.
-The island offers beautiful inlets and beaches to all those who want to enjoy a holiday in completely untouched nature.
+The island of Lastovo is one of the smallest populated islands on the Adriatic.
+It offers beautiful inlets and beaches to all those who want to enjoy a holiday in completely untouched nature.